praneethpabbathi/Cricket-Attax/README.md

 ## Overview

 **Cricket Attax** is a 2-player, console-based card game built in **C++** using fundamental **Object-Oriented Programming (OOP)** principles.
-The project models cricketers as cards and simulates gameplay based on real-world stats, announcer-driven comparisons, and strategic tie-break mechanics.
+The project models cricketers as cards and simulates gameplay based on real-world stats, announcer-driven comparisons.

 ---